 Current websites that have existing URLs may be “grandfathered” to keep existing URLs that do not meet the criteria outlined in these guidelines.
-Review of exceptions will be at the discretion of the academic unit communication office and/or Provost Office Communications, in conjunction with Web Services and University Communications.
+Review of exceptions will be at the discretion of the academic unit communication office and/or Provost Office Communications, in conjunction with Information Technology Services and University Communications.

 Revocation of URL Names

-University Communications, in conjunction with Web Services, reserves to right to revoke any previously assigned URL at any time if it conflicts with the guidelines elucidated here, or other university policies, priorities, or interests.
+University Communications, in conjunction with Information Technology Services, reserves to right to revoke any previously assigned URL at any time if it conflicts with the guidelines elucidated here, or other university policies, priorities, or interests.
 A period of 10 days will be given to site owners in preparation for revocation.